The second year of the pandemic messed with you more than you realize

 Every performer is finally going on tour.
 Every performer is postponing again.
 Everyone is going back to the office.
 Everyone is moving to a hybrid plan.
 There is never a good time to schedule anything.
 Make plans, COVID laughs.

 The pandemic teaches you as much about what you don’t want as it does about what you do want.
-(To be done with it.)
+(For it to end.)
 Everyone is quitting their jobs.
 Everyone is getting divorced.
 They say assessing the state of your marriage during a pandemic is like checking your heart rate during a marathon.
 But even if you know why your heart is beating too fast, you still might want to know whether you’re going into cardiac arrest or not.

 You spend so much time as a couple, it messes with your identity.
 You feel the urgent need to have secrets.
 You know things about each other that you can’t tell each other.
 You’re irritated by the world much of the time, and the person you love most in the world has to absorb all that irritation, adding it to their own collection.
 You’ve never been more in love, though.

 You joke about all pandemic couples being owed a tiny vacation from each other.
-Your wife laughs and then takes the dog to a cabin in the woods for a long, otherwise solo, weekend.
+Your wife laughs and then takes the dog to a cabin in the woods for a long, otherwise solo weekend.

 You’re not done with vaccines, it turns out.
 Another shot is available.